intel/media-driver/README.md

 ## Build Options

-Media-driver supports few build types as described below.
+Media-driver supports different build types as described below.
 You could refer to the following settings to enable them.
 - **Full Feature Build**: ENABLE_KERNELS=ON(Default) ENABLE_NONFREE_KERNELS=ON(Default)
 - **Free Kernel Build**: ENABLE_KERNELS=ON ENABLE_NONFREE_KERNELS=OFF
     - If trying to use pre-built open source kernel binaries, please add BUILD_KERNELS=OFF(Default).
     - If trying to rebuild open source kernel from source code, please add BUILD_KERNELS=ON.

-Media-driver requires special i915 kernel mode driver (KMD) version to support the following new platforms since upstream version of i915 KMD does not fully support them (pending patches upstream):
+Media-driver requires special i915 kernel mode driver (KMD) version to support the following platforms since upstream version of i915 KMD does not fully support them(pending patches upstream).
+To enable these platforms, it requires to specify `ENABLE_PRODUCTION_KMD=ON` (default: `OFF`) build configuration option.
 - DG1/SG1
-- Alchemist(DG2)/ATSM
+- ATSM

-By default, media-driver builds against upstream i915 KMD and will miss support for the platforms listed above.
-To enable new platforms which require special i915 KMD and specify `ENABLE_PRODUCTION_KMD=ON` (default: `OFF`) build configuration option.

 ## Known Issues and Limitations